-We thank all these professionals for their valuable contribution to monitoring morbidity among refugees/migrants, which is necessary for appropriate public health action.
+We thank all these professionals for their valuable contribution to monitoring morbidity among refugees/migrants , which is necessary for appropriate public health action.

-A. Information from the system for epidemiological surveillance in points of care for refugees/migrants

-During week 51/2018 (17/12 to 23/12), the system for epidemiological surveillance in points of care for refugees/migrants received data from 25 centres hosting refugees/migrants out of a total of 26 centres participating in the system (rate 96%).
+A. Information from the system for epidemiological surveillance in points of care for refugees/ migrants refugees/migrants received data from 26 centres hosting refugees/migrants out of a total of 27 centres participating in the system (rate 96%).